siglens/siglens-docs/docs/benchmarks/benchmark-runbook.md

 python parquet_to_tsv.py . .
 ```
 ClickHouse will use the TSV files, but for SigLens we'll use JSON.
-You can `cd siglens/tools/sigclient` and run the following to do the conversion.
 ```
 for year in {2011..2017}; do
     for month in {01..12}; do